IT-REX-Platform/Wiki-EnPro-WS2020/wiki/Technical-Research--Data-Storage--DB-vs.-FS.md

 # Storing files in the database: pros and cons

 ## Pros
-	- acid consistency / files and db in snyc; rollback of update is complicated when files are stored outside of db
+	- acid consistency / files and db in sync; rollback of update is complicated when files are stored outside of db
 	- backups automatically include files
-	- security implications
+	- security implications (see page on Security Implications)
 	- more scalable in multi-server scenario
 		- failover and availability concerns